- About DC Prep

 Sesame Street's "Caring for Each Other" Project - Sesame Workshop's Caring for Each Other initiative marks the beginning of a commitment to support families during the COVID-19 health crisis with a broad variety of free resources.

-Internet Support: Comcast is offering FREE access to its "internet essentials" over the next two months.
+Internet Support: Comcast is offering FREE access to its "internet essentials" through December 31st.

 Mental Health Supports: